-The school's staff with designated responsibility for child protection undertake Child Protection Training and training in inter-agency working, that is provided by ECP and refresher training at 2 yearly intervals, with annual updates.
-The DSL's, DDSL's, Headteacher, Head of Site and all other school staff, including non-teaching staff, undertake appropriate induction training to equip them to carry out their responsibilities for child protection effectively, which is kept up to date by refresher training at two yearly intervals, there are also annual updates.
+The school's staff with designated responsibility for child protection undertake Child Protection Training and training in inter-agency working at 2 yearly intervals, with annual updates.
+The DSL's, DDSL's, Headteacher,

+All other school staff, including non-teaching staff, undertake appropriate induction training to equip them to carry out their responsibilities for child protection effectively, which is kept up to date by refresher training annually.